• Technologies

 Moving forward, technology will help drive this new adaptability into operations.
 Yet, technology will be a second or third consideration in the process of driving change.
 The starting points will be built on at least three attributes and each of them have several aspects to consider:

-Trust: In a distributed workforce, managers need to trust that employees will get their work done and focus more on measuring outputs (i.e., was the desired output delivered on time and did it meet set expectations), rather than tracking inputs (i.e., how many hours were worked and when).
+Trust: In a distributed workforce, managers need to trust that employees will get their work done and focus more on measuring outputs (i.e., was the desired output delivered on time and did it meet set expectations), rather than inputs (i.e., how many hours were worked and when).
 Employees need to trust that the company has their backs when they take risks or when they have a childcare issue to deal with.
 Customers need to trust that vendors and partners can pivot quickly when their environments change.
 Organizationally, companies need to be able to trust the connections they have with employees, customers, and their partners.
 In that context, IT security is not just a defensive mechanism; it becomes a means of establishing trust.

 Learning ability: In a fast-changing world, knowledge is a competitive advantage.
 It drives action.
 Fortunately, data is everywhere.
 To be a learning organization, enterprises will need to acquire, analyze, and act on data all the time.
 Sometimes the data will not be perfect, and it might even contradict conventional wisdom such as when the pandemic did NOT bring on a massive recession.
 You will need to develop the capacity to read signals from the environment and quickly combine that with what’s already known, or make small changes (e.g., A-B testing) to develop more data.
 Data becomes a building block of scaling initiatives as the organization learns what works.